ECNU-CILAB/DiffSynth.github.io/README.md

-# anonymous456852.github.io
+# DiffSynth
-An anonymous project page of DiffSynth.
+The official project page of DiffSynth.